Voting Info & Services

 - Live at your present address at least 30 days before an election;

-- Not be in jail or on parole for a felony conviction (unless parolee pardoned or restored rights of citizenship); and
+- Not be in prison for a felony conviction; and

 How and Where to Register To Vote